Back to Works

 The original vision was AR-first.
 A natural extension of the situated displays and remote-expert overlays from my PhD work — let customers troubleshoot hands-free, with virtual aids registered to the actual device in front of them.
 The design language was already there; the hardware story was the bottleneck.

 The AR lift turned out to be too heavy for a post-purchase product.
 Headset adoption is near zero in the home, content authoring for AR is its own discipline, and registration breaks the moment someone picks up the box.
 The pivot went two directions, both lighter.
-First, agentic web crawlers turned a brand's existing materials — site, PDFs, support articles, product videos — into structured knowledge automatically.
-Second, we showed that knowledge through the customer's phone camera and voice in the spirit of Google's Project Astra — same expert-looking-over-your-shoulder feel, none of the hardware barrier.
+Authoring became automatic — built from the brand's existing materials instead of hand-made for AR.
+And delivery moved from a headset to the customer's phone camera and voice, in the spirit of Google's Project Astra — the same expert-looking-over-your-shoulder feel, none of the hardware barrier.

 My role